TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ## Access-Control Considerations
-Identifier definitions are independent of permissions such that they specify **how artifacts are named**, not **who can access them**.
+Identifier definitions are independent of permissions such that they specify **how artifacts are named**, not **who can access or modify them**, and are assumed to remain stable for the duration of the experiment.

-### Experimental Assumption (Permissions)
+### Experimental Assumption (Permissions and Identifier Stability)
-For the scope of the DeployStega experiments, **sender and receiver are assumed to retain their initial permissions for the duration of the experiment**.
+For the scope of the DeployStega experiments, **sender, receiver, and all other collaborators are assumed to retain their initial permissions for the duration of the experiment**, and:

-Specifically:
-- No permission revocation, role change, repository visibility change, or organization policy change is assumed to occur.
-- All sender-side mutations and receiver-side observations are assumed to be authorized when attempted.
+- All sender-side mutations and receiver-side observations are assumed to be authorized when attempted, and are further assumed to be **identifier-preserving**.

-This assumption is adopted to isolate routing semantics from administrative and organizational dynamics, which are orthogonal to the research question and infeasible to control systematically at experimental scale.
+- **No actor (including the sender, receiver, or any external collaborator)** is assumed to perform actions that would change identifier-defining fields as specified in this routing namespace.

+In real shared repositories, identifier-changing actions (e.g., repository renames, issue transfers, history rewriting) may occur due to administrative decisions or external collaborators.
+Such events are treated as **out-of-scope conditions** for the routing model.
+If an identifier-changing operation were to occur during an experiment, the run would be considered **invalidated or aborted**, rather than modeled as a routing failure.

-Permission changes are therefore **out of scope** for the routing model and are not treated as part of the evaluated threat or failure surface.
+Permission changes and identifier-changing operations are therefore **out of scope** for the routing model and are not treated as part of the evaluated threat or failure surface.

 ---